uri-raviv-lab/pyceres/ceres/docs/source/nnls_modeling.rst

    Like :class:`AutoDiffCostFunction` :class:`NumericDiffCostFunction`
    requires that the number of parameter blocks and their sizes be known at compile time.
+It also has an upper limit of 10 parameter blocks.
 In a number of applications, this is not enough.

      .. code-block:: c++